Canada legalizes marijuana for recreational use

 Its implementation will be scrutinized and dissected by Canadians ahead of the next election in 2019, as well as other nations that the prime minister has said may follow suit if the measure proves a success.

-Trudeau himself admitted in 2013 to having smoked pot 5 or 6 times in his life, including at a dinner party with friends after being elected to parliament.
+Trudeau himself admitted in 2013 to having smoked pot five or six times in his life, including at a dinner party with friends after being elected to parliament.

 He has also said that his late brother Michel was facing marijuana possession charges for a "tiny amount" of pot before his death in an avalanche in 1998, and that this influenced his decision to propose legalizing cannabis.

-But Trudeau's office told Agence France-Presse (AFP) he "does not plan on purchasing or consuming cannabis once it is legalized."
+But Trudeau's office told AFP he "does not plan on purchasing or consuming cannabis once it is legalized."

-In total, Statistics Canada says 5.4 million Canadians will buy cannabis from legal dispensaries in 2018 – about 15% of the population.
+In total, Statistics Canada says 5.4 million Canadians will buy cannabis from legal dispensaries in 2018 – about 15 percent of the population.
 Around 4.9 million already smoke.

-Stores in St. John's in the Atlantic island province of Newfoundland were due to open their doors to pot enthusiasts as of 12:01 am local time (0231 GMT) on Wednesday.

 "I'm going to have a lot more variety than the black market dealers, so you have a lot more choice at our store.
 The prices are very comparable," Thomas Clarke, owner of THC Distribution store, told public broadcaster CBC just prior to the big event.